Balsamic Glaze Recipe

 It also adds a special finishing touch to my sockeye salmon recipe, shrimp or almost any other type of seafood you can think of.

-Because my balsamic glaze recipe contains butter, it does need to be refrigerated.
+Because my balsamic vinegar glaze recipe contains butter, it does need to be refrigerated.
 Because it sets up and gets very thick under refrigeration, remove it from the fridge about an hour before serving to allow it to come to room temperature and return to it’s drizzly consistency.

-Balsamic Glaze Recipe
+Balsamic Vinegar Glaze FAQs

 Ingredients